KentuckyCriedChicken/Pathogenic-Gene-Prediction/README.md

-# Gene-Prediction
+# Pathogenic-Variant-Prediction
-A deep neural network to predict the pathogenicity of variant genes
+This project implements a deep learning model designed to predict whether a human